 WHEN TO VISIT THE BRAZILIAN AMAZON

 The high season, with more tourists, are July-September and December-January.
-These periods are within the low water season (July-February), and have significant advantages for your Amazon tours: less rain, less mosquitoes, easier observation of aquatic life in lakes, better time for fishing or swimming.
+These periods are within the low water season (July-February) and have significant advantages for your Amazon tours: less rain, fewer mosquitoes, easier observation of aquatic life in lakes, better time for fishing or swimming.

 Some people prefer transitional periods (October and November; and May and June, in the region of Manaus), where you may have some advantages of the rainy and the dryer periods.
 But there aren't true rules on that issue.
 For most people, the more determinant factor is the rain.
 December to May period can have many rainy days, and that can spoil many planned Amazon tours.